 Synopsis: He was a delightfully handsome and jovial police officer who was quick-witted and had a killer smile.
 Nearly 6 feet tall and broad in all the right places, with cool blue eyes and sandy blond hair, Jimmy had it going on!
 He was playful and cocky, with an underlying tone of competence derived from life experiences where he was the one to come out on top.
 His ability to fill in blanks with a relevant story to share made our time pass quickly and enjoyably.

 Yelp review: We had dinner at a cool spot downtown that I really like.
 We filled our time sharing pretty personal information and building a cool connection.
 I’m not going to lie, alcohol was definitely a factor in my freely sharing about my fuck it list.
 Jimmy and I clicked and decided that we were going to move the party back to his house.
 When he pulled out a pair of handcuffs and asked if he could help me check something off of the list, I agreed.

-It was humiliating.
+It was humiliating and my only non-consensual experience on my 50 First Dates journey.
 Overall I Give Cuff her Jimmy:

 What I learned about myself: